IN CASE OF AN EMERGENCY

 Eligibility and fees

 Everyone in Helsinki is entitled to urgent medical care, even people who are visiting or living here temporarily.
 Non-residents will be invoiced for their services later.
-Permanent residents of Helsinki are entitled to the same health services as local residents.
+The state benefit agency Kela can answer any questions you may have about your eligibility for medical care in Finland.

 Customers of public health services in Helsinki may be required to pay a fee for some services.
 A maximum annual payment limit of 683 euros has been set for standard public social and health services.
 Most services are provided at no cost after this ceiling has been met.